coreggon11/sol2ink/docs/docs/issues.md

 ### To be fixed
 - output contracts can be incompilable and need some fixing from the developer (our long-term goal is to make all contracts compilable)
 - Solidity abi functions (encode, decode)
+- Overloading functions is supported in Solidity but not in Rust

 Sol2Ink still needs to walk some path.
 Every time you use Sol2Ink to transpile your contracts from Solidity to ink!, run the generated code by a human brain to get the best results!
 If you find any issue, let us know in our [Element chat](https://matrix.to/#/!utTuYglskDvqRRMQta:matrix.org?via=matrix.org&via=t2bot.io&via=web3.foundation), [Discord](https://discord.gg/6TXE7n7Ptc) or simply open an issue in our [GitHub repo](https://github.com/727-Ventures/sol2ink)